xaxaxaxaxaxaxaxaxaxaxaxax/MobileLinoriaLib/README.md

-# LinoriaLib
+# The Mobile Linoria Library
 A Roblox UI library inspired by Splix, BBot and many others.

-Used in the Linoria script hub: https://kyaru.cloud
+Used in the Linoria script hub and Suicide.lol: https://kyaru.cloud , [Suicide.lol](https://discord.com/invite/q5CsmsXpHd)

 ###### Example Script:
 * [Example](Example.lua)